-If you have an iPhone 6s or later model, you can use 3D Touch to press down against the Video icon on the Home screen.
+You can use 3D Touch to press down against the TV icon on the Home screen.
 You'll be able to peek at a list of some of the movies you have on your phone.
 Tap a film in the list to start playing the movie.